ECTS

 Faculty of Science

-The "Ocean, Atmosphere, Climate" module introduces the fundamental principles of atmospheric and oceanic dynamics, and provides a critical, documented look at climate change.
-Teaching is based on analysis of official documents describing global change, documented lessons on key issues, and applications to case studies in different global contexts.
+The "Ocean, Atmosphere, Climate" module presents the fundamental principles of atmospheric dynamics and ocean dynamics, and provides a critical and well-documented perspective on climate change.
+The course is based on the analysis of official documents describing global change, documented lessons on key issues, and applications to case studies in different global contexts.